kindfulkirby/sopel-habitica/README.md

 ### Optional configuration

-The following lines optionally go in the `[habirc]` section, the values behind them are the default values:
+The following lines optionally go in the `[habitica]` section, the values behind them are the default values:

 ```
 max_lines = 5